Bash shell

 after each):

-conda config --append channels conda-forge conda config --set channel_priority strict conda create -n qlsc612 -y python=3.12 flake8 jupyterlab nilearn matplotlib seaborn bokeh statsmodels plotly wordcloud conda activate qlsc612
+conda config --append channels conda-forge conda config --set channel_priority strict conda create -n qlsc612 -y python=3.12 flake8 jupyterlab jupyter nilearn matplotlib seaborn bokeh statsmodels plotly wordcloud conda activate qlsc612

 This installation step (conda create